chendaniely/quarto-intro_examples/README.md

 #### Example 01: Bare Quarto document with code chunks

-An quarto document that only utilizes `{python}` engine code chunks.
+A quarto document that only utilizes `{python}` engine code chunks.

+#### Example 02: Headings and markdown prose text

+A quarto document that utilizes headings and markdown prose text.